-WARNING: ScienceLogic recommends that you enable the debug option only while troubleshooting a problem and that you then immediately turn off debugging when you have completed troubleshooting.
-Don't leave the debug option enabled during normal operation of SL1.
+WARNING: ScienceLogic recommends that you enable the debug option only while troubleshooting a problem while working with ScienceLogic Support or while following a troubleshooting guide, and that you then immediately turn off debugging when you have completed troubleshooting.
+Do not leave the debug option enabled during normal operation of SL1.
 When you turn on debugging, SL1 will run significantly more slowly.

-NOTE: You cannot enable debug mode for the process Message Collection: SNMP Trap.
+NOTE: You cannot enable debug mode for the "Message Collection: SNMP Trap" or "Message Collection: Syslog" processes.